 Afterward, the fallout flung me down into a pit of devastation and despair.
 In the eight years post-divorce, I dated maybe five women.
 As soon as any got too close, I chased them away.

 Giving of myself was not possible, because I did not love myself.
 It was not healthy for my bruised soul, for I have always desired to love and to feel it returned.
-Inner strength, depth of caring, and compassion had fled my soul.
+Inner strength, depth of caring, and compassion were missing from a once-vibrant young man.

 Every ounce of what love I could muster flowed into my beautiful daughter.
 Perhaps this devotion overwhelmed my wondrous child, who bounced between parents like a rubber ball.
 Yet I wanted her to be able to look back and remember Pops did every thing he could to make her childhood easy and carefree.